jacek9520@gmail.com

 2012, file size 335 kB, 17 pages

-[in Polish] In the late eighties me and my friend Jerzy Drygalski began to write a book on dynamics of social and political conflict in 1980-1981 in Poland.
-Big wave of strikes in July-August 1980 resulted in the consent of communist rulers for establishing the independent trade unions under Walesa leadership.
-A year later communist rulers crushed Solidarity by introducing the martial law.
+[in Polish] In the late 1980s, my friend Jerzy Drygalski and I began writing a book on the dynamics of social and political conflict in Poland during 1980–1981.
+This period saw a wave of strikes in July and August 1980 that forced the communist regime to allow the formation of independent trade unions under Lech Wałęsa’s leadership.
+A year later, the communist regime crushed Solidarity by imposing martial law.

 Reading scientific texts could be criminal offense (2012)

-[in English and in Polish] Science and speculative publishing business.
-On the one hand, scientists and educators, on the other – large scientific publishers that maximize profit by minimizing inputs, maximizing prices and targeting a group of wealthy institutional buyers.
+[in English and in Polish] Science and the speculative publishing business.
+On one side are scientists and those seeking education; on the other, large academic publishers maximizing profits by minimizing costs, raising prices, and targeting wealthy institutional buyers.
+Two texts explore this phenomenon.

 The essence of the poetry (1998)